 WARNING: Some products on this site contain nicotine which is an addictive substance.

 Today marks an important moment in New Zealand vaping history, New Zealand has officially passed a vaping bill to regulate the use of vaping products.
-The new vaping laws will come into effect on the 6th of November 2020.
+The new vaping laws will come into force on 11th of November 2020.

 So what will this new bill include and how will this affect our customers?

-To be classified as a specialist vape store, any vaping retailer must now meet at least 70% of their sales to be vape related products.
-At Shosha, we meet this requirement so this means you can access the full range of vaping products and more without any restrictions.
+The bill as introduced provides that, for a retailer to be classified as a “specialist vape retailer”, at least 70% of their total sales from the retail premises should be from the sale of vape related products.
+At Shosha, we meet the 70% sales threshold therefore we will operate as a Specialist Vape Retailer which allows our customers to access the full range of vaping products and more without any restrictions.

 Once the new bill comes into effect, it will be illegal to sell vaping products to those under the age of 18 years old.
-At Shosha, we have been self-regulating since we first started and now we will still continue to ensure that under 18s will not have access to vaping products.
+At Shosha, we have been self-regulating since we first started and we will continue to take all practicable steps to prevent people aged under 18 from accessing vaping products and approved vaping premises.
+For example: checking IDs before allowing entrance into our Shosha stores and adding 18+ stickers on our courier packages.

-The most important part of this new bill is the new safety standards being introduced for vaping products.
-Here at Shosha, our products have always been manufactured to the highest standards which mean that all of our products will meet or exceed the standards set out in this new bill.
-There are no changes for us as all of our products will be registered in accordance to the “Smokefree Environments and Regulated Vaping Amendment Bill”.
+The most important part of this legal framework is the safety requirements being introduced for vaping products.
+Here at Shosha, our vaping products have always been manufactured to the highest standards which means that all of our products will meet or exceed the standards set out in this new bill.
+Our products will be notified and comply with product safety requirements in accordance with the “Smokefree Environments and Regulated Vaping Amendment Bill” therefore, you can shop with confidence at Shosha knowing our products are safe.

 Unfortunately, the new bill calls for the ban of nicotine pouches such as NicNac, QuickFuel and White Fox.
 We are sad to see that these products will be banned as we believe that these products played an important role as a less harmful alternative to smoking.